 ETC-1002, our lead product candidate, is a novel, first in class, orally available, once-daily LDL-C lowering small molecule therapy designed to target known lipid and carbohydrate metabolic pathways to lower levels of LDL-C and to avoid many of the side effects associated with existing LDL-C lowering therapies.
 We acquired the rights to ETC-1002 from Pfizer in 2008.
 We own the exclusive worldwide rights to ETC-1002 and we are not obligated to make any royalty or milestone payments to Pfizer.
-In 2011, we incurred \$4.6 million in expenses related to our Phase 1b Multiple Dose Tolerance trial (ETC-1002-004), our Phase 2a Lipid Proof-of-Concept clinical trial (ETC-1002-005).
-In 2012, we incurred \$5.8 million in expenses related to our Phase 2a Glucose Proof-of-Concept clinical trial (ETC-1002-007).
+In 2011, we incurred \$4.6 million in expenses related to our Phase 1b Multiple Dose Tolerance trial (ETC-1002-004), our Phase 2a Lipid Proof-of-Concept clinical trial (ETC-1002-003) and our Phase 2a Glucose Proof-of-Concept clinical trial (ETC-1002-005).
+In 2012, we incurred \$5.8 million in expenses related to our Phase 2a Clucose Proof-of-Concept clinical trials (ETC-1002-006).
 We also have two other early-stage programs in pre-clinical development.
 We licensed one of these candidates from The Cleveland Clinic Foundation, or CCF, and are obligated to make certain royalty and milestone payments (consisting of cash and common stock) to CCF, including a minimum annual cash payment of \$50,000 during years when a milestone payment is not met.
 No milestone or royalty payments will be due to any third-party in connection with the development and commercialization of our other pre-clinical product candidate.